Blackjacx/homebrew-formulae/README.md

 and old version are both 0.5.2.
 ```

-In this case you just run `brew update-reset && brew update` which shiuld remove the local tap and lets you run `brew bump-formula-pr` again.
+In this case you just run `brew update-reset && brew update` which should remove the local tap and lets you run `brew bump-formula-pr` again.

 ## Automatic bump